-The deadline for grant applications for these funds is usually the last Friday of April, with grants awarded on the first Thursday of June.
-For more information, please visit our page for our special field of interest grants.
+The application deadline for our Special Focus Grants is usually the last Friday of April, with grants awarded on the first Thursday of June.
+For more information, please visit our page for our Special Focus Grants.

 The Outer Banks Community Foundation also awards grants to qualifying nonprofit organizations upon the recommendation of donors with donor-advised funds.

 Donor-advised grants are not limited to the Outer Banks geography, nor by our Community Enrichment Grants criteria, so long as the recipient is a 501(c)3 organization.
 We may also award donor-advised grants to other tax-exempt organizations for charitable projects that meet a public need, in accordance with IRS guidelines.